 As nuclear sclerosis is not painful and does it impact vision, no treatment is necessary.

-As always, it is important for pet owners to keep a close eye on their cats for changes in appearance, behaviour, eating and toilet habits.
+As always, pet owners need to keep a close eye on their cats for changes in appearance, behaviour, eating and toilet habits.
 If you do notice anything, speak to your veterinarian.

 Common age-related eye problems in cats include: